 - A group conversation with the woman President of the City Bar Association.

 — Kim Sweet, Executive Director, Advocates for Children

 "WLAP has promoted an open conversation among women lawyers about many issues, ranging from discussions about different career paths taken by women lawyers, to the importance of mentoring and support networks.
 Most importantly, WLAP has encouraged the point of view that there are countless paths for women lawyers to take as professionals, and that time spent listening to and learning from one another enriches all of our professional lives."

-— Lisa E. Cleary, Partner
+— Lisa E. Cleary, Managing Partner